GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

 ## Set up Stackdriver Logging and Error Reporting

-1. First, install both of the Google Cloud client libraries for Stackdriver Logging and Error Reporting:
+Before we begin, install both of the Google Cloud client libraries for Stackdriver Logging and Error Reporting:

         composer require google/cloud-logging google/cloud-error-reporting